Principality of Pavia: Division

-It was divided in 1565 into four districts, each with a sindaco (mayor) as a head of government.
+The Principality of Pavia was divided in 1565 into four districts, each with a sindaco (mayor) as a head of government.
 They were Oltrepò, Lomellina, Upper County and Lower County.
 The sindaco of the Oltrepò had more power because of the insulated nature of its territory.
 Every district was made up of communes, which had power over the local police and had some autonomy on the justice.
 They also each had an elected treasurer and assembly.
 In the important communities there was a Podestà, nominated by central authorities.

 In the mid-1700s there were 146 communes, including farmhouses, formally included into bigger communes but autonomous in fiscal and administrative ways.